CodestamTechnologies/jira/README.md

 ## :gem: Acknowledgements

-Useful resources and dependencies that are used in Jira Clone.
+Useful resources and dependencies that are used in Codestam Jira.

 - Thanks to CodeWithAntonio: https://codewithantonio.com/
 - [@hello-pangea/dnd](https://www.npmjs.com/package/@hello-pangea/dnd): ^17.0.0